Arsenic blende: History of the term

 Both of these minerals, realgar and orpiment, have been mined for a very long time, for thousands of years.
-They were mined as natural dyes, as medicinal agents, and as preparations that were important in alchemical practice.
-Their use as pigments was very significant, both in pure form and in mixed form; for example, orpiment was constantly required to make up the green dye that was used to dye wool in the Middle Ages in Western Europe.
+They were mined as natural pigments, as medicinal agents, and as preparations that were important in alchemical practice.
+Their use as pigments was very significant, both in pure form and in mixed form; for example orpiment was mixed with indigo or with lapis lazuli to make green paint for illumination both in medieval Europe and in the medieval Islamic world.
 Arsenic blende was used even more widely in medicine; for example, in Hebrew (orpiment) and ancient Greek medicine (realgar and orpiment).
-This use is entirely preserved in the folk medicine of some tribes in Asia (Caucasus, Japan, China) and Europe (Russia).
+This use is entirely preserved in the folk medicine of some tribes in Asia (Japan, China), Caucasus and Europe (Russia).
 In China and Japan, realgar served as a raw material for jewelry crafts at the beginning of the 20th century, despite its toxicity.

 Initially, the phrase ″arsenic blende″ was mostly used to refer to orpiment.
 This name was given to a natural mineral with a high arsenic content, as well as a bright golden or lemon-yellow paint based on it.
 This pigment was highly valued for its color and was called "royal yellow"; it was widely used in fresco painting and icon painting, despite its strong toxicity and chemical instability.

 The purity and brightness of color, rare for nature, combined with the diamond lustre of the mineral, often deceived ignorant people.
 From a distance, the orpiment could in fact be mistaken for native gold, not distinguished by such brilliance.
 In addition, well-formed realgar crystals look impressive and often give the impression of red gemstones: rubies or garnets.
 For this, realgar also earned two other trivial names: ″ruby sulphur″ and ″ruby of arsenic″.